smontanus/multi-checkbox/README.md

     <script type="module" src="https://cdn.jsdelivr.net/npm/pikaday/pikaday.js"></script>

 ### Usage
-The Multi-Checkbox component utilizes the custom element tag <multi-checkbox>.
+The Multi-Checkbox component utilizes the custom element tag ```html<multi-checkbox>```.
 Within the custom tag the component requires a slotted <ul> element with the slot attribute set to "check-values".
 Within the slotted <ul> each <li> element represents a checkbox label and value for the component.
 The custom element has two attributes:

 * separator - The separator string used between the checked values.
 * value - The custom element component value.